Bank of Estonia

-The Bank of Estonia also belongs to the European System of Central Banks.
-It became a part of the European Central Bank (ECB) when Estonia adopted the euro on 1 January, 2011.
-Until then, the bank was responsible for the former national Estonian currency, the kroon.

-The Governor of the Bank of Estonia, currently Madis Müller, is a member of the Governing Council of the European Central Bank.

-TALIBOR

-Prior to the introduction of the euro, TALIBOR or the Tallinn Interbank Offered Rate was a daily reference rate based on the interest rates at which banks offer to lend unsecured funds to other banks in the Estonian wholesale money market (or interbank market in Estonian kroons).
-TALIBOR was published daily by the Bank of Estonia, together with TALIBID (Tallinn Interbank Bid Rate).

-TALIBOR was calculated based on the quotes for different maturities provided by reference banks at about 11.00 am each business day by disregarding highest and lowest quotation and calculating arithmetic mean of the quotations.
+The Bank of Estonia (Eesti Pank) is the national central bank for Estonia within the Eurosystem.
+It was the Estonian central bank from 1919 to 2010 (albeit with a long suspension between 1940 and 1989), issuing the kroon.

+Name

+Like other central banks, the Bank of Estonia refers to itself in its native language even in English-speaking contexts.

 History

-1919: establishment
+Interwar period

 The bank was established on 24 February 1919 by the provisional government of Estonia following the independence of Estonia.
 In 1921, Eesti Pank was made the national bank and given the duty of printing the Estonian mark.

-1927: Introduction of the first kroon
+The Bank of Estonia was restructured under the conditions of the stabilization loan coordinated by the Economic and Financial Organization of the League of Nations.
 A new version of the Statutes was approved in 1927, according to which Eesti Pank became an independent note-issuing central bank with limited functions.
 The main tasks of the bank remained to guarantee the value of the money through currency circulation and through the arrangement and regulation of short-term credit volume.
 Through the sale of government securities, the bank became a true joint-stock bank.

-A foreign loan of GBP 1.35 million (27.6 million kroon) supplemented the foreign currency reserves, of which Eesti Pank received GBP 1 million.
+A foreign loan of GBP1.35 million (27.6 million kroon) supplemented the foreign currency reserves, of which Eesti Pank received GBP 1 million.
 The gold and foreign currency reserves of the State Treasury were also transferred to the central bank.
 The fixed capital of the bank was increased from 2.5 million kroon to 5 million kroon.
 The sizes of the issues in relation to the reserves backing the kroon were determined.
 Long-term loans that had become illiquid were transferred to the Long Term Loan Bank, founded specifically for the purpose of releasing Eesti Pank from this burden.

-Upon the Soviet invasion of 1940, Eesti Pank was nationalized as "the Estonian Republican Office of the State Bank of the Soviet Union".
-With the nationalization and the introduction of the Russian ruble as legal tender, it lost much of its functions.
+Upon the Soviet invasion of 1940, the Bank of Estonia was closed by the occupying authorities.
+Its operations were taken over by the State Bank of the Soviet Union, which introduced the Soviet ruble as legal tender.